 A large room on the second floor served as the first Court of Northampton County from 1753 to 1766.
-Ben Franklin chronicled his visits to the County Court at Bachmann, but there is no local documentation of the visits.
+Benjamin Franklin chronicled his visits to the County Court at Bachmann, but there is no local documentation of the visits.

-The BPH is open for programs and special events.
-Tea parties, colonial activities and dinner theatre offered by the Bachmann Players are some of the activities that are frequently held.
-The BPH is also available for group tours and private rental.
+The 1753 Bachmann Publick House is open for programs and special events.
+Tea parties, colonial activities, and dinner theater performed by the Bachmann Players are some of the events on offer.
+In addition, an interactive 19th-century dry goods store exhibit, funded by the Kiwanis Club of Easton, will be installed in 2017.
+The building is also available for group and school tours and private rental.
 Contact the Director of Operations at 610-253-1222 for more information.